MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/set-up-your-network-for-skype-meeting-broadcast/blocked-user-licenses-for-skype-meeting-broadcast.md

 - Office 365 A1 o benefício de uso do aluno

-- Microsoft 365 Benefícios de uso do aluno A1
+- Microsoft 365 A1 os benefícios de uso do aluno

 ## <a name="related-topics"></a>Tópicos relacionados